mohammadsf7293/sample-twitter/README.md

 - **Sharded and Replicated MySQL**: Scale MySQL by implementing sharding and replication.
 Tools like [Vitess](https://vitess.io) can be used to manage large-scale MySQL deployments effectively.
 - **Use UUID in every where**: In certain entities, such as `User` and `Group`, I have used integer IDs for simplicity.
 However, in a production environment, using **Universally Unique Identifiers (UUIDs)** is a better practice for ensuring greater uniqueness and scalability.
 - **Decoupling Modules**: As seen here, due to the use of **Nest ORM** (TypeORM), even though we have separate modules such as `User`, `Group`, and `Tweet`, the relational nature of the data leads to some degree of coupling between these modules.
 This is because relationships must be defined within the ORM entities.
 This coupling can become problematic, especially in scenarios where you might want to use a different database (e.g., MongoDB) for the `User` module.
 Such tight coupling can make future changes more cumbersome and harder to manage.
+- **Implementing Error Codes**: An essential improvement is to define distinct error codes for logical errors and internal errors, ensuring better error handling and debugging.
+Additionally, enhancing logging capabilities for internal processes is crucial.
+Leveraging **NestJS Exception Filters** can streamline error management and improve the overall system robustness.

 ### Setup Instructions